emmajanedrews/base-template/_posts/2017-12-27-how-the-rellis-group-does-commercial-real-estate.md

 {% include pullquote.html %}

-My team and I work and sell properties from approximately 10 different sources. **O****ur speciality is in income-producing commercial assets,** meaning we largely work with non-owner-occupied buildings for out-of-state investors.
+My team and I work and sell properties from approximately 10 different sources. **O****ur specialty is in income-producing commercial assets,** meaning we largely work with non-owner-occupied buildings for out-of-state investors.

 We have clients who buy medical office buildings, hotels, single-family homes, and many other types of properties, as well.
 Whatever kind of asset our clients are looking to buy, we can help.
-We truly value one-on-one relationships with the people we work with. **We work based around what you want and need.**
+We truly value one-on-one relationships with the people we work with. **We work based on what you want and need.**

 Though we don’t currently do property management, we love to provide referrals to our clients for professionals we know and trust.